henrik242/OnAir/README.md

 OnAir status indicator for macOS camera usage
 ==

-Using a menubar indicator and a MQTT message to FutureHome to turn on/off a bulb
+Using a menubar indicator, and a MQTT message for Futurehome to turn on/off a light bulb

 ```
 usage: OnAir.py [-h] [--host HOST] [--port PORT] [--topic TOPIC] [--user USER] [--password PASSWORD] [--debug]